-Perhaps the most famous and universal references we can all make to fasting are Gandhi’s protest through fasting, and the Muslim’s yearly practice of fasting during the time of Ramadan.
-Read up enough on both of these things and it’s easy to realize that in both cases, fasting is used as the way to turn away from the lower frequency emotions of hate, greed, separation, and selfishness.
+Perhaps the most famous and universal references we can all make to fasting are Gandhi’s protest through fasting and the Muslim’s yearly fasting practice during Ramadan.
+Read up enough on both of these things, and it’s easy to realize that in both cases, fasting is used as the way to turn away from the lower frequency emotions of hate, greed, separation, and selfishness.

 But beyond Islam, yoga, and even Buddhist texts, how can fasting be good for our actual physical health?
-Aside from aiding us on a spiritual journey, what benefits can fasting bring to the body that we live in everyday?
+Aside from aiding us on a spiritual journey, what benefits can fasting bring to the body we live in every day?

-Nutrition researcher Kris Gunnars of AuthorityNutrition.com, lists down a few good things about occasional fasting that go beyond weight loss, and go as deep as benefiting the body at the cellular level.
+Nutrition researcher Kris Gunnars of AuthorityNutrition.com, lists down a few good things about occasional fasting that go beyond weight loss and go as deep as benefitting the body at the cellular level.
 Here, we share two of the benefits that stood out for us.

 Fasting can bring about the repair of cells, genes, and hormones

-One way our body reacts to not being fed for short periods of time is to initiate cellular repair processes and the leveling out of hormones to make our stored body fat accessible and usable.
+Our body reacts to not being fed for short periods of time by initiating cellular repair processes and the leveling out of hormones to make our stored body fat accessible and usable.

 Fasting can lower your risk for diabetes

-According to studies on humans, fasting has been shown to reduce blood sugar levels and to have benefits for those with insulin resistance – markers of Type 2 diabetes.
+According to studies on humans, fasting has been shown to reduce blood sugar levels and benefit those with insulin resistance – markers of Type 2 diabetes.

 For those already with diabetes, Kris Gunnars shares a study on diabetic rats that showed how fasting protected the subjects against kidney damage – a complication of the disease.

 To know more about the possible benefits of intermittent fasting, visit the article and read up on the cited studies.
-Not only can information show us why fasting is a gift to our body, it is also a way for us to feel safer.
+The information shows us why fasting is a gift to our body; it is also a way for us to feel safer.

-If you choose to fast at Bahay Kalipay, you can begin by abstaining from solid food, drinking only green smoothies, water or better yet, coconut water.
-With either choice, you are assured of a complete set of nutrients and a good rest for your stomach.
+If you choose to fast at Bahay Kalipay Wholeness Hub, you can begin by abstaining from solid food, drinking only green smoothies, water, or better yet, coconut water.
+You are assured of a complete set of nutrients and a good rest for your stomach with either choice.

-If you’d simply like a taste of fasting, every Wednesday at Bahay Kalipay is a coconut fasting day where guests and residents alike not only fast from any other kinds of food – but also from words, music, noise, and activity.
+If you’d simply like a taste of fasting, every Thursday at Bahay Kalipay is a coconut fasting day where guests and residents alike not only fast from any other kinds of food – but also words, music, noise, and activity.

-If you’d like something much lighter, we can also support you through the deeper process of dry fasting.
+If you’d like something much lighter, we can also support you through the more profound process of dry fasting.
 In dry fasting, you stop consuming food and water altogether.
-Making this decision can be a big one and we advise you to know more about your own body and how it will react by taking it slowly.
+Making this decision can be a big one, and we advise you to know more about your own body and how it will react by taking it slowly.

 We fast for our bodies’ health, not for our ego’s accomplishments.
 And if we are looking at it as part of our spiritual journey – all the more, we must look out for our ego ignoring our body’s truths.

-Beyond the physical benefits a fast can bring you, it is perhaps one of the greatest practices in humble listening through adversity that we can undertake.
+Beyond the physical benefits a fast can bring you, it is perhaps one of the most excellent humble listening practices through adversity that we can undertake.
 If you choose it, we admire you already.